Chillon Castle: Tourism

 From the end of the 18th century, the castle attracted romantic writers and inspired poets from around the world, including Jean-Jacques Rousseau, Victor Hugo, Alexandre Dumas, Gustave Flaubert, Mary Shelley and Lord Byron.
 By 1939, helped by its proximity to the popular tourist destination Montreux, the castle was attracting over 100,000 visitors a year.
 By 2005, this number had increased to 300,000.

 Chillon remains open to the public for visits and tours on an entrance fee basis and is, according to the castle's website, "Switzerland's most visited historic monument".
 There are parking spaces and a nearby bus stop.
 Inside the castle are recreations of the interiors of some of the main rooms including the grand bedroom, hall, and cave stores.
-Visitors can view four great halls, three courtyards, and a series of bedrooms including the Camera domini, which was occupied by the Duke of Savoy and is decorated with 14th century murals.
+Visitors can view four great halls, three courtyards, and a series of bedrooms including the Camera domini, which was occupied by the Duke of Savoy and is decorated with 14th-century murals.

 In art and popular culture

-Having been inspired by the story of François Bonivard after a visit to the castle, Lord Byron wrote a poem entitled The Prisoner of Chillon in 1816 about François de Bonivard.
-Byron also carved his name on a pillar of the dungeon.
+Having been inspired by the story of François Bonivard after a visit to the castle, Lord Byron wrote a poem entitled The Prisoner of Chillon in 1816 about François.
+Byron supposedly carved his name on a pillar of the dungeon.
+The French artist Eugène Delacroix drew inspiration from Byron's poem for his painting The Prisoner of Chillon which was exhibited at the Salon of 1835.